I’m looking down time’s telescope at myself.

 During the early 1990s, I spent many hours closely studying the films directed by Martin Scorsese.
 One of these was an adaptation of the Edith Wharton novel The Age of Innocence, the film version of which was released in 1993.
 In a key scene, Newland Archer (Daniel Day-Lewis) stands on the Newport shoreline observing from a distance the object of his restrained passion, Countess Ellen Olenska (Michelle Pfeiffer).
 Ellen stands by a railing looking out across the sparkling waters as the sun gradually sets.

 A voiceover narrator informs the viewer that Newland gives himself this one opportunity.
 If she turns, he will go to her.
-In so doing, he will relinquish his membership of the closed New York society to which he currently belongs, abandoning too his marriage to May (Winona Ryder), Ellen’s cousin.
-Ellen does not turn, and Newland enters another sliding door.
+In so doing, the film implies, he is ready to relinquish his membership of the closed New York society to which he currently belongs.
+Willing, too, to abandon his marriage to May (Winona Ryder), Ellen’s cousin.
+Ellen does not turn, and Newland walks away, entering another sliding door.